eNMS-automation/eNMS/docs/inventory/pools.rst

    :alt: Pool Management
    :align: center

-.. note:: When you add a new device A whose properties are matched by pool B, A is not automatically added to B (it didn't exist when B was last updated).
-To manually update the pools with all new objects, you can click on the ``Update pool`` button.
+.. note:: When you add a new device A whose properties are matched by pool B, A is automatically added to B.
-.. note:: By default, the devices and links within a pool are determined based on the pool properties.
-However, the ``Edit objects`` button lets you define the pool devices and links by selecting them directly.

 A first example
 ---------------